tapis-project/documentation/source/deployment/preliminaries.rst

-If you are planning to deploy Tapis software at your own institution, there are a number of considerations and prerequisites that should be thought through before beginning.
+If you are planning to deploy Tapis software at your own institution, there are a number of considerations that should be thought through and prerequisites that should be met before beginning.
-Administering a Tapis installation is a big commitment and will require substantial resources, including hardware and human capital, to be successful.
+Administering a Tapis installation is a significant commitment and will require substantial computational resources and human effort to be successful.
 Proper planning and design upfront will reduce the time required to get to a working Tapis installation that meets your institution's requirements.